gwleuverink/eloquent-hashid-binding/docs/configuration.md

 ## Configuration

 ### Salt
 By default this package salts route keys the model's fully qualified class name combined with your app key.
-If you'd l]ike to change this behaviour, for example when you use a rotating app key, simply add `HASHID_BINDING_SALT` to your environment file.
+If you'd like to change this, for example when you use a rotating app key, simply add `HASHID_BINDING_SALT` to your environment file.
+The FQCN is still added to the salt for uniqueness.

-### Minimom key length
+### Minimum key length
 The default minimum length for encoded route keys is five characters.
 This can be changed by adding *(int)* `HASHID_BINDING_MIN_LENGTH` to your environment file.

 ### Publishing the package config